How to Go Gray from Colored Hair

 But there is no wrong way to go gray.
 You have to do what works best for you: for your pocketbook, for your emotional well-being, and for your health.

 Obviously, the easiest way to transition to gray is to never dye your hair, but, for many of us, it’s too late to go that route, right?
 According to some statistics, 75% of women dye their hair, leaving only 25% who never color.

 The advantage to never dyeing is that you don’t have to go through the gray hair grow-out process.
 It’s also free!

 I can’t think of any disadvantages, except that you would miss out on the fun of coloring your hair.

 And it must be said – when you’re coloring your hair to express your personality, it is fun.
 When you are coloring your hair every two weeks to cover your gray roots?
 Not so much.

-Please be aware that there is really no easy, cut and dried way to go gray.
-All of the methods have advantages and disadvantages.
+All of these methods have advantages and disadvantages.
 Some are free, and some are expensive.
 Some are faster than others.

 What does it mean to go gray cold turkey?
 It means just letting your gray hair grow in, and (except for the occasional haircut) leaving it alone.

 Going gray cold turkey is cheap, chemical-free, and is the preferred route for many dark brunettes (like myself) because it avoids the damage associated with highlights/lowlights or other salon methods that involve bleaching the hair.